 If you are valuing a small business, you have run across the need to establish the discount rate.
-This is part of risk assessment, a key element in any business valuation.
+You do this as part of risk assessment, a key element in any business valuation.
 In addition to the well known Build-Up model, you also have the capital asset pricing model, or CAPM, to calculate the discount rates.

 Financial analysts have used the CAPM for decades to value publicly traded companies.
 One new element that CAPM introduces is the concept of systematic business risk.
-If you take a look at the CAPM formula, this systematic risk is captured by a factor called beta.
+If you take a look at the CAPM formula, notice the beta that captures this systematic risk.
 Beta shows how well the company’s financial returns track the overall equities market.

 You calculate beta from the total returns of the company you value.
 And these returns include two components: